Apherisis is a procedure that makes it possible to separate the various elements of the blood, in particular:

 We have been practicing apheresis in our service since 1970, with a nursing and technical staff trained especially for the purpose.
-Three doctors and four nurses are available and ensure the continuity of the medical care, in cooperation with the hematology service as a whole.
+Two doctors and four nurses are available and ensure the continuity of the medical care, in cooperation with the hematology service as a whole.
 The Unit has an emergency service that operates 24 hours a day.

-The extraction, handling and conservation of the hematopoietic stem cells is in accordance with good practices.
+The harvest, handling and conservation of the hematopoietic stem cells is in accordance with good practices.
 Since 2009 we have been accredited under the inspection programme (JACIE, the "Joint Accreditation Committee of the ISCT and EBMT" ) which makes it possible to improve quality within the various teams involved in carrying out the hematopoietic transplants.

 The Apheresis Unit at the Jules Bordet Institute also gives our patients access to treatment using photopheresis.
-This treatment is indicated for Chronic Graft Versus Host Disease (CGVHD) that does not respond to the standard treatment and in certain cases of skin lymphomas.
+This treatment is indicated for Graft Versus Host Disease that does not respond to the standard treatment and in certain cases of skin lymphomas.

 Therapeutic apheresis includes, on one hand, plasma exchanges and plasmaphereses and, on the other hand, cytaphereses.

 The therapeutic plasma exchanges eliminate the components of the blood plasma.
 The plasma is removed from the patient who is then reinjected with red corpuscles and platelets.
 The plasma exchanges resemble dialysis but can also eliminate toxic substances linked to proteins or proteins produced in excessive quantities.